deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 Also, we recommend making a backup of the `/etc/kubernetes` directory, which contains:
 - manifests and configurations of [control-plane components](https://kubernetes.io/docs/concepts/overview/components/#control-plane-components);
 - [Kubernetes cluster PKI](https://kubernetes.io/docs/setup/best-practices/certificates/).
-This directory will help to quickly restore a cluster in case of complete loss of control-plane nodes without creating a new cluster and without rejoin the remaining nodes into the new cluster.

 We recommend encrypting etcd snapshot backups as well as backup of the directory `/etc/kubernetes/` and saving them outside the Deckhouse cluster.
 You can use one of third-party files backup tools, for example: [Restic](https://restic.net/), [Borg](https://borgbackup.readthedocs.io/en/stable/), [Duplicity](https://duplicity.gitlab.io/), etc.